 The abstract of the paper is as follows:

-The paper takes the relationship and impact the six major human faculties have influencing Hoja Ahmed Yasavi’s work Diwani Hikmet, both from the perspective of his teaching and the student’s learning.
 Through the experiences gathered by translating into English his work and developing a unique relationship with the saint, Yassawi teaches us all how these faculties are part and parcel of an essential tool kit in personal and spiritual growth for comprehension of his words and teaching.
-With reference to his individual Hikmet.

 Download the full paper